Solution-Focused Brief Therapy (SFBT)

 Finding an SFBT therapist or solution-focused brief family therapy center

-If solution-focused brief therapy sounds like a good therapeutic intervention for you, it’s typically best to consult with a mental health professional such as one affiliated with a therapy association.
+If solution-focused brief therapy sounds like a good therapeutic intervention for you, it’s typically best to consult with a mental health professional, such as one affiliated with a therapy association.
 While one study highlights its “small but positive treatment effects”, some practitioners in the field disagree with the methodology, especially for certain cases.
-The SFBT therapeutic approach may not be appropriate for people living with major psychiatric conditions or those who experience addiction, depending on addiction severity.
+Solution-focused brief therapy may not be appropriate for people living with major psychiatric conditions or those who experience addiction, depending on addiction severity.
 It may also be more appropriate for some social work situations rather than as a substitute for traditional psychotherapy.
 Speaking with a mental health provider can help you learn more about what methodology might be right for your particular situation.

 If you’re strongly interested in solution-focused brief therapy, you might begin by searching for a therapist who offers solution focused therapy as an option.
 You can explain to them why you believe it would work for you and ask if they think it would be a good fit for what you want to accomplish.
-Make sure to choose someone who has experience administering this type of therapy.
-In addition, since brief therapy tends to conclude within 20 sessions or less, you’ll also want a therapist with whom you can quickly feel comfortable.
+Solution-focused brief therapy typically concludes within 20 sessions or less, so choosing an experienced therapist with whom you feel comfortable quickly is essential for maximizing its benefits.

 Seeking other types of support: Family therapy center, online therapy, and more

 If you’re open to trying more general, widely applicable types of therapy such as cognitive behavioral therapy (CBT), or are looking to be evaluated by a mental health professional to get advice on what might be best for you, you might consider online therapy.
 With a platform like BetterHelp, for instance, you can fill out a questionnaire about your needs and preferences and get matched with a licensed therapist accordingly.
-You can meet with them via phone, video call, and/or online chat to engage in therapy for the challenges you may be facing, and/or to discuss other types of therapy that may benefit you.
+You can meet with them via phone, video call, and/or online chat to engage in therapy for the challenges you may be facing, whether that involves solution-focused brief therapy, CBT, or other approaches.
 Research suggests that online and in-person therapy sessions can offer similar benefits in most cases, so you can feel confident in choosing whichever format feels most comfortable for you.

 While solution-focused brief therapy has proven to be effective for many clients, it's essential for individuals to seek therapy tailored to their unique needs.
 In some cases, other models of treatment, such as psychiatric treatment or brief family therapy, may be more suitable, depending on the client's life and the issues they face.
 Someone seeking help with relationship problems may benefit from couples therapy, while a teen going through classroom behavioral problems may find art therapy beneficial.
-It's important to consult with a mental health professional who has experience assessing a client’s situation to provide the best options for therapy.
+Consulting with a mental health professional experienced in assessing a client’s situation can help determine whether solution-focused brief therapy or another method would provide the best outcomes.

 Takeaway

 Solution-focused brief therapy, just like solution-focused family therapy, is a specific therapeutic methodology whose key concepts center around finding solutions to current problems in a short amount of time.
-This type of therapy can be beneficial for many people, particularly those who are motivated and goal-oriented.
-Speaking with a mental health professional about your unique circumstances can help them decide whether SFBT might be right for you.
+Solution-focused brief therapy can be beneficial for many people, particularly those who are motivated and goal-oriented.
+Speaking with a mental health professional about your unique circumstances can help them decide whether solution-focused brief therapy is the right approach for you.

 Explore mental health and healing in therapy